S. P. Adithanar: Publishing career

 Adithanar returned to India in 1942 when Singapore fell to the Japanese.
 He established a Tamil weekly magazine, Tamizhan, and a daily newspaper, Thanthi, in November 1942.
-He set out to found a Tamil daily along the lines of the English tabloid Daily Mirror, inspired by the Mirrors reach of a large audience.
+He set out to find a Tamil daily along the lines of the English tabloid Daily Mirror, inspired by the Mirrors reach of a large audience.
 He established Dina Thanthi (lit.
 The Daily Telegraph) from Madurai in 1942 and it went on to become the flagship of his newspaper business.
 He expanded operations by opening additional editions in Tirunelveli, Madras, Salem and Tiruchirapalli in the 1940s.
 By bringing out local editions, Dina Thanthi helped deliver news on the same day to the people in southern districts of Tamil Nadu, who until then had to read day-old newspapers printed in Madras.
 The paper was popular and it was said that people learned to read the Tamil language to read the newspaper.
 The simplified language introduced by the paper helped it gain new readership.

 Other publications from Adithanar's Dina Thanthi group include the evening daily Maalai Murasu (lit.
-The Evening Drum), the weekly magazine Rani and the monthly novel imprint Rani Muthu.
+The Evening Drum), the weekly magazine Rani, and the monthly novel imprint Rani Muthu.